elucidant/phishingoutlookaddin/README.md

 We recommend option #2 above since it mitigates the need for User interjection when getting the AddIn deployed.

+##Installer##
+A default Installer setup (PhishingOutlookAddInSetup) project is provided with the Phishing Outlook Addin Solution.
+This project leverages the use of the InstallShield Limited Edition (ISLE) install software that comes with Visual Studio Professional 2016, and provides the basics required for installation.
+Also source managed (under scripts) is a script which is included with the basic installer, and used udrin gthe uninstallation process to delete the PhishingOutlookAddIn folder created in the **c:\Users\<User>\AppData\Roaming** folder.

+The basic installer can be used, but it will include Registry Key values that are generic and not specific for a target business installation.
+One can use the basic installer project as a basis for creating a custom installer project.
+Otherwise, one can create their own custom and specific installer if need be (e.g., Using InstallShield, Nullsoft Scritable Install System (NSIS), etc.).

 ##License##
 GNU GENERAL PUBLIC LICENSE
 Version 3, 29 June 2007